Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/bt-Google_Grad.md

 ## Looking at my Google Search history over time

 I decided to take on this task of exploring just exactly how I learned from the internet in the past few years.
-With some significant help and inspiration [from this delightful how-to guide](https://towardsdatascience.com/explore-your-activity-on-google-with-r-how-to-analyze-and-visualize-your-search-history-1fb74e5fb2b6) by Saúl Buentello, I extracted the Google Search history from my personal Google account and brought that data into RStudio.
+With some significant help and inspiration [from this delightful how-to guide](https://towardsdatascience.com/explore-your-activity-on-google-with-r-how-to-analyze-and-visualize-your-search-history-1fb74e5fb2b6) by Sa&uacute;l Buentello, I extracted the Google Search history from my personal Google account and brought that data into RStudio.

 Using Buentello's excellent web scraping code and then taking a couple of trips around the [Tidyverse](https://www.tidyverse.org/) - voila! -  I was able to filter down and count just how often I have used Google Search since I created the account back in 2009.